(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 How to Choose your Online Stockbroker

-Having that experience of using multiple online brokers, I propose the following considerations in choosing your own online broker:
+Having that experience of using multiple online brokers, I propose the following considerations in choosing your own online broker.

-2. Convenience on flow of funds
+2. Convenience on the flow of funds

 This equates to the convenience of moving your money to and from your stock trading account.

-As previously mentioned, these brokers allow easy transfer of funds between your trading account and bank account through their online banking portal.
+As previously mentioned, these brokers allow easy and almost real-time transfer of funds between your trading account and bank account through their online banking portal.
 As a result, you won’t need to do any manual intervention or effort except for the click-here-type-there role when moving funds in and out of the market.

 3. Online Platform Features